DanHatesNumbers/danhatesnumbers.github.io/_drafts/BootToRoot-Zico2.md

 ![phpLiteAdmin Login page]({{ site.url}}/assets/Zico2/Zico2PhpLiteAdminLogin.png)

 Strangely, the login page presented only asks for a password.
-As it turns out, it's using an easily guessable default password of 'admin', so I didn't even need to fire up a tool like THC Hydra or Ncrack.
+As it turns out, it's using an easily guessable default password of 'admin', so I didn't need to spend time mounting a dictionary attack against the login page.
 The homepage even warns you if you're using the default password!

 ![phpLiteAdmin Homepage]({{ site.url}}/assets/Zico2/Zico2PhpLiteAdminHomepage.png)